davidrobles/davidrobles.github.io/_posts/2014-07-08-a-framework-for-abstract-strategy-games.md

 Multi-player: Find a few examples

+The idea of this blog post is to describe a general framework for describing abstract strategy games in a way that algorithms can be developed to play any kind of game.

 ## Example: Tic-Tac-Toe

-Here is a simple example of the most basic game we can create with this framework:
+One of the simplest game we can describe with the framework described later is [Tic-Tac-Toe](http://en.wikipedia.org/wiki/Tic-tac-toe).
+Everybody knows the rules of this game and is a perfect example to describe this framework.
+Here is the game that you can play:

 <div id="info-view"></div>